Supreme Court of India: Judicial independence

 The Constitution seeks to ensure the independence of Supreme Court judges in various ways.
-Per Article 50 of directive principles of state policy, the state shall take steps to separate the judiciary from the executive.
+Per Article 50 of Directive Principles of State Policy, the state shall take steps to separate the judiciary from the executive.
 Independence of the judiciary, the supremacy of the constitution and rule of law are the features of the basic structure of the Constitution.
+The Court has, over the years, developed a reputation for independence from the executive, a principle now entrenched in the Constitution's basic structure.